ptschandl/HAM10000_dataset/README.md

 for assembling the training dataset for the proposed HAM-10000 (*Human Against Machine with 10000 training images*) study, which is planned to extend part 3 of the ISIC 2018 challenge.
-The training dataset is accessible through the [ISIC 2018 challenge](https://challenge2018.isic-archive.com/task3/), and will perpetually be available in the [ISIC-archive](https://isic-archive.com/#images) thereafter.
+The training dataset is accessible through the [ISIC 2018 challenge](https://challenge2018.isic-archive.com/task3/) and the [ISIC-archive](https://isic-archive.com/#images).

 <hr>